Season One, Episode Six: “Rory’s Birthday Parties”

 LORELAI: No. But she did agree to make the string quartet learn “Like a Virgin.”

-“Like a Virgin” is a 1984 dance-pop song by US singer Madonna.
-It was released as the lead single for her album of the same name.
+• “Like a Virgin” is a 1984 dance-pop song by US singer Madonna.
+Released as the lead single for her album of the same name, it became her first song to reach #1 on the Billboard Hot 100.
+Comedian and singer-songwriter “Weird Al” Yankovic released a well known parody version, “Like a Surgeon,” in 1985.

-RORY: So is this party grandma’s having gonna be a big deal?
+RORY: So, is this party Grandma’s having gonna be a big deal?

 LORELAI: Not really.
 The government will close that day.
 Flags will fly at half-mast.
-Barbra Streisand will give her final concert…again.
+Barbra Streisand will give her final concert… Again.
 Now, the pope has previous plans, but he’s trying to get out of them.
 However, Elvis and Jim Morrison are coming, and they’re bringing chips.

-— Barbra Streisand (born Barbara Streisand, 1942) is a US singer, actress, and filmmaker.
-Her 1999-2000 Timeless tour was ostensibly her last, but she has held additional concerts subsequent to her “final” one on September 28, 2000, leading to some skepticism about her intention to retire.
+• Barbra Streisand (born Barbara Streisand, 1942) is a US singer, actress, and filmmaker.
+Her 1999-2000 Timeless tour was ostensibly her last, but she has held additional concerts subsequent to her “final” one on 28 September 2000, leading to some skepticism about her intention to retire.
 She told Deadline in 2018, “Every time I finish doing some concerts, I say, ‘Never again… When can I stop doing this,’ and then, years later, I go, ‘Well, maybe I should do another one or two.'”

 SOOKIE: It’s too bad you couldn’t get your mom to relinquish Friday night.